 Talk to your provider about telehealth.
 If you need or prefer in person visits, and your provider is only a telehealth provider, let them know.
 They can refer you to another provider and tell [CCO Name].
 You have a choice of how you receive your care and [CCO Name] can help coordinate care with another provider.
 You can also call Customer Service at [555-555-5555] (TTY 711).
 We are open [Monday through Friday, 7:30 a.m. to 5:30 p.m.].

 Prescription medications To fill a prescription, you can go to any pharmacy in [CCO Name]’s network.
 You can find a list of pharmacies we work with in our provider directory at: [www.website.com].

+You have a right to get interpreter services and auxiliary aids at the pharmacy.

+You also have a right to translated prescription labels.

 For all prescriptions covered by [CCO Name], bring to the pharmacy: